 If you have visited all of the bigger London icons and are looking for Alternative things to do, hop over to Like Love Do.
 Donna share’s 10 hidden gems in Londons big city.

 Nell Heshram will revisit Oslo, one of her favourite cities, this summer.
 On her blog the Pigeon Pair and Me she’s put together a round-up of the top family-friendly museums in the Norwegian capital.

-Laura from Have Kids, Can Travel had just one day in Pompeii with her family on their Italy Road Trip – here she talks about the strange feeling of walking back in time through someone else’s home from 2,000 years ago, and her top tips on making the most of a even just a short visit to the ruined city.
+Laura from Have Kids, Can Travel had just one day in Pompeii with her family on their Italy Road Trip – here she talks about the strange feeling of walking back in time through someone else’s home from 2,000 years ago and her top tips on making the most of an even just a short visit to the ruined city.

 The Wandermust Family LOVE Rome and think it is the perfect European City Break for families.
 Over on their blog find out their top six reasons why!